 Online or in person, look at what suppliers have to offer.
 Whittle your list of potential suppliers down to three or four.

-Speak to each of your potential suppliers, explaining your ideas.
+Speak to each of your potential suppliers, explaining your ideas (don’t forget to consult with your family!).
 Ditch any supplier who ignores what you say you want and tells you what you should want.
 Decide which supplier seems most suitable, based on their approach to the job, past work and pricing.

 When you have identified a favourite supplier, ask them to visit your kitchen to discuss the refit, so that they can provide Kitchen Design ideas and costs as appropriate.
 Hopefully, you will be well on your way to your dream kitchen at this point, but if not then never forget that you are the customer and that it is completely acceptable to ask for quotes and plans from other potential suppliers.